 The Group translates the functional currencies of foreign operations into Renminbi when preparing the financial statements.
 Asset and liability items in the balance sheet are translated at the spot exchange rate prevailing at the balance sheet date.
 Shareholders' equity items, except for retained profits, are translated at the spot exchange rates at the date when such items arose.
-Income and expense items in the income statement are translated using the average exchange rate for the periods when transactions occur (unless the adoption of such exchange rate is considered inappropriate owing to exchange rate fluctuations, in which case the spot exchange rate prevailing on the date of transaction shall be adopted).
-Translation differences arising from the aforesaid translation of financial statements denominated in foreign currency shall be recognised as other comprehensive income.
-When foreign operations are disposed, other comprehensive income relating to the foreign operation is transferred to current profit or loss.
+Income and expense items in the income statement are translated using the average exchange rate is considered inappropriate owing to exchange rate fluctuations, in which case the spot exchange rate prevailing on the date of transaction shall be adopted).
+Translation differences arising from the aforesaid translation of financial statements denominated in foreign currency shall be recognised as other comprehensive income relating to the foreign operation is transferred to current profit or loss.
 Partial disposal shall be recognised on a pro-rata basis.